tecunningham/tecunningham.github.io/_drafts/psychology-literature.md

 * visual perception & painters

-– Perdrau & Cavanagh (2013) “Is artists' perception more veridical?”They say no, but discuss about a dozen studies with mixed results.
-Generally they say it looks more like Gombrich says: it's not that our perception changes, it' just that we learn certain tricks.“However, in all these tasks, artists were as much affected by visual context as novices.
+– **Perdrau & Cavanagh (2013) “Is artists' perception more veridical?”** -- They say no, but discuss about a dozen studies with mixed results.
+Generally they say it looks more like Gombrich says: it's not that our perception changes, it' just that we learn certain tricks.
+“However, in all these tasks, artists were as much affected by visual context as novices.
 We concluded that artists have no special abilities to access early, non-corrected visual representations and that better accuracy in artists' drawings cannot be attributed to the effects of expertise on early visual processes.”

-11 JUDGMENT / DECISION-MAKING
+# JUDGMENT / DECISION-MAKING

 * Quality of human judgment